zammad/zammad-helm/zammad/README.md

 ## #From Zammad 2.6.x to 3.x

-As Helm 2.x was deprecated Helm 3.x is needed now to install Zammad
+As Helm 2.x was deprecated Helm 3.x is needed now to install Zammad.
+Minimum Kubernetes version is 1.16.x now.